 And indeed, we are all travelers.

 We tend to forget earth is a massive spaceship traveling through space.
 We do not notice our journey through the cosmos since the ground covered stays unknown to our attention.
 We lack reference points to draw our attention to where we are heading.
 We often act as if we were hardcoded for repetition: the daily spin of the Earth, the yearly roundtrip around the sun defining the passing of days and years.

 If we don’t pay attention repetition can turn the future into a mere reflection of the past.
 Repetition might lure us with its false sense of protection, but the price is often paid in a substantial devaluation of our understanding of time.
 Life can become like a market carrousel at too high speed.
 If it spins too fast, everything becomes blurry.

 We need reference points to know where we are.
 Often we can find this through traveling meeting new cultures and new settings.
 Sometimes it is enough merely to take a break and look up.

-The trails of light are created when tiny specks of sand or dust enter the earth atmosphere.
-They are easily missed as they are gone as quick as they appear.
+The short trails of light are created when specks of sand or dust enter the earth’s atmosphere and are gone as quickly as they appear.

 Travel, look up, be in this present moment.